dogfuntom/ErrorProne.Unity/README.md

 Magic method name mistype: While it's an example that easily comes to mind first, nowadays it's hard to mistype a magic method name anyway, thanks to IntelliSence provided by the *Tools for Unity* extension.

+# Please contribute (it's easy)!

+Ever wasted a hour or more on debugging just to find a small mistype in using Unity API?
+Share your story via Issues, please.
+(Or modify this readme directly via a pull request.)

 # Inspired by

 https://github.com/SergeyTeplyakov/ErrorProne.NET